 Breast ultrasound

 A breast ultrasound uses sound waves to create an image of breast tissue.
-A doctor can use these images to detect cancerous changes in the breast.
-A breast ultrasound can also be used to evaluate the surrounding lymph nodes.
+A doctor can use these images to detect cancerous changes in the breast and evaluate the surrounding lymph nodes.

 Breast magnetic resonance imaging (MRI)

-A breast MRI can be used to create images of the breast tissue.
-Instead of the radiation that’s used in X-rays, MRI uses strong magnets and radio waves to generate images.
+A breast MRI can create images of breast tissue.
+Instead of the radiation used in X-rays, MRIs uses strong magnets and radio waves to generate images.

 A breast MRI has the highest sensitivity at detecting cancerous breast changes.
-Because of this, it’s often used in the diagnosis of IBC.
+Because of this, it’s often used in diagnosing IBC.

 Breast biopsy